-A side letter is an individual agreement between an investor and a fund that alters the general terms of the investor's investment in the fund by superseding some of the applicable terms in the LPA or subscription agreements, or by adding additional terms to the agreements and commitments between the fund and the investor.
-Certain investors require side letters because of regulatory or tax requirements that are specific to the investor.
+A side letter is an individual agreement between an investor and a fund that alters the general terms of the investor's investment in the fund by superseding some of the applicable terms in the LPA or subscription agreements, or by adding additional terms to such agreement between the fund and the investor.
+Certain investors require side letters because of regulatory or tax requirements that are specific to such investor.
 Other investors, particularly investors with large capital commitments, may request special economic or other benefits as a condition of their investment.

-Due diligence review of side letter agreements should focus on terms that could adversely affect the lender's rights to payment under a credit facility with the fund or with respect to the collateral pledge.
-Terms in side letters that restrict an investor from funding, or that limit its obligations to fund its capital commitment, are of particular concern.
+Due diligence review of side letter agreements should focus on terms that could adversely affect the lender's rights to payment under a credit facility with the borrowing fund.
+Terms in side letters that restrict an investor from funding, or that limit its obligations to fund, capital commitments are of particular concern.
 The most commonly found provisions that could affect an investor's obligations to contribute its capital to a fund include: